pompymandislian/pompymandislian/README.md

 - 👨‍💻 All of my projects are available at [https://linktr.ee/pompymandislian](https://linktr.ee/pompymandislian)

-- 💬 Ask me about I'm a seasoned data practitioner with over 3 years of experience.
-I specialize in strategic recommendations for businesses using machine learning and data analysis.
-I excel in designing innovative solutions and mentoring others in data analysis.
-Let's innovate and make a positive impact!

 - 📫 How to reach me **mandispompy@gmail.com**

 <h3 align="left">Connect with me:</h3>